 - Cul-De-Sac neighborhoods are often more tight-knit that other open areas.
 You will most likely only encounter people in your neighborhood who live there or are acquainted the people that do.

 There are both upsides and potential downsides to living in a Cul-de-Sac.
 If you are looking for homes for sale in such an area, the it is a good idea, to do a little research ahead of time.
-For more information about homes for sale in San Marcos, TX contact The Damron Group REALTORS, a professional real estate agency serving the surrounding areas.
+For more information about real estate in San Marcos, TX contact The Damron Group REALTORS, a professional real estate agency serving the surrounding areas.